-Definition: A function is a relation such that for each element in the domain, there is exactly one corresponding element in the range.
+Definition: A function is a relation such that for each element in the domain, there corresponds exactly one and only one element in the range.
 In other words, a function is a well-defined relation.

 The elements of the domain and range are typically listed in ascending order when using set notation.